LinwoodDev/Butterfly/docs/docs/README.md

 > Welcome to Butterfly, the opensource note app.

-Butterfly is a note taking up that is aiming for unified experience across devices.
-Butterfly's approach is for minimalistic view of the drawing canvas while maximizing the user's control over the app.
+Butterfly is a note taking app that is aiming for unified experience across all platforms.
+It provides simple UI with powerful customization.

 ## Getting started